Equity in Research

 UCSF Office of Research Anti-Racism Task Force: Recommendations

-In December 2020, UCSF Executive Vice Chancellor Dan Lowenstein appointed and charged the Task Force with assessing existing equity and anti-racist work relevant to research at UCSF and creating strategic recommendations to carry out structural change, with an initial focus on equity and anti-racist issues involving Black Americans and Black communities.
-UCSF and the Task Force recognize that there are similar issues confronting other populations and communities and that these recommendations are only the beginning of a long process to address hundreds of years of racism and inequities that affect all racial and ethnic minoritized groups.
+In December 2020, former UCSF Executive Vice Chancellor Dan Lowenstein appointed and charged the Task Force with assessing existing equity and anti-racist work relevant to research at UCSF and creating strategic recommendations to carry out structural change, with an initial focus on equity and anti-racist issues involving Black people and Black communities.

-Download the Final Report of the UCSF Task Force on Equity and Anti-Racism in Research.
+Read the report of the UCSF Task Force on Equity and Anti-Racism in Research launch